hmrc/agents-external-stubs/README.md

 #### POST /agents-external-stubs/sign-in
 Authenticate an user.

-Returns `Location` header with a link to the authentication details.
+Returns `Location` header with a link to the authentication details and `Authorization` header containing bearer token and `X-Session-ID` header containing session ID.

 *Payload*